Pylons/substanced/docs/references.rst

 .. warning::

-   One caveat: reference types are *pickled*, so if you move a reference type from one location to anoterh, you'll have to leave behind a backwards compatibility import in its original location "forever", so choose its name and location wisely.
+   One caveat: reference types are *pickled*, so if you move a reference type from one location to another, you'll have to leave behind a backwards compatibility import in its original location "forever", so choose its name and location wisely.
 We recommend that you place it in an ``interfaces.py`` file in your project.